zowe/zac/process/governance.md

 * Demonstrate your experience with the codebase through contributions and engagement on the community channels.
 * Normally the community is aware of activities by Contributors and ideally a nomination would be made by an existing commiter.
 However, self nomination is an acceptable means of identifying your interest.
 This interest should be expressed in an approrpriate e-mail channel as that is the only persistent means of communication.
 * The existing community (project) that is considering your membership would facilitate a vote (see voting).
-* Once approved and granted access the new Committer will add their name and email to the MAINTAINERS.md file in the repository for the project you are being granted access.
+* Once approved and granted access the new Committer will add their name and email to the COMMITTERS.md file in the Community repository.

 ### Committer Responsibilities